Algorithmic analysis towards time-domain extended source waveform inversion: Introduction

-Intensive work by different research groups has been done by modifying the misfit functional to enlarge the width of the convexity valley of the FWI misfit functional. \citet{Bozdag_2011_MFF} have studied FWI using instantaneous phase and envelope measurements.
-A deconvolution-based misfit function for FWI, coined as adaptive waveform inversion has been proposed by \cite{Warner_2014_AWI} to mitigate the cycle-skipping issue, which has been shown to be equivalent to the introduction of a matching filter \citep{Zhu_2016_BSM}. \citet{Wu_2014_SEI} show that the envelope-based misfit functional is also a potential candidate for retrieving reliable velocity models in tomographic style, which could be further improved by cascading a classic FWI.
-Optimal transport (OT) distance \citep{Engquist_2011_SPH,Metivier_2016_TOF} measures the data difference in a more global manner (which again means a systematic global search of phase pairing at each iterative step), allowing translation along different axes (time axis, for example) of the data to be compared.
+Intensive work by different research groups has been done by modifying the misfit functional to enlarge the width of the convexity valley. \citet{Bozdag_2011_MFF} have studied FWI using instantaneous phase and envelope measurements. \citet{Hale_2013_DWS,Ma_2013_WRT} proposed dynamic warping to capture the same events in the observed and synthetic data and measure their traveltime differences.
+A deconvolution-based misfit functional for FWI, coined as adaptive waveform inversion, has been proposed by \cite{Warner_2014_AWI} to mitigate the cycle-skipping issue, which has been shown to be equivalent to the introduction of a matching filter \citep{Zhu_2016_BSM}. \citet{Wu_2014_SEI} showed that the envelope-based misfit functional is also a potential candidate for retrieving reliable velocity models in tomographic mode, which could be further improved by cascading a classic FWI.
+Optimal transport distance \citep{Engquist_2011_SPH,Metivier_2016_TOF} measures the data difference in a more global manner, allowing translation along temporal and spatial axes of the data to be compared.
 This distance, sometimes called Earth Mover's Distance (EMD), makes the FWI workflow less sensitive to the initial model design.